chuanqisun/htmaa-2025/src/posts/final-project/index.md

 - Fabricate a 2nd Operator for multi-player demo
 - Finish programming

 As a stretch goal, I can attempt adding a battery and power switch.
 It does change the case design.
-I want to achieve a minimum viable demo first.
+I want to achieve a minimum viable demo first with external power.